 - Parent (base) item: The product that has variants, attributes or options (child items) attached to it.
 An example of this would be the base item "T-Shirt".
 You cannot purchase a base item; you can only purchase the child items expressed by a combination of traits, such as size and color.

 - Child item/variants/option/attributes: a quality that changes the initial product, most commonly a size and/or color.
-Click here to learn more about these special types of items.

 B. Accounting Basics